 Nagula Panchami Puja Mantra

 ये च हेलिमरीचिस्था येऽन्तरे दिवि संस्थिताः॥

 How to worship?

-Nag Panchami Pooja begin with bathing as purification and then wearing conventional dresses.
-Sweets prepared with coconut and with black sesame seeds ladoos are made at home as holy offering to the Lord of the snakes.
-Rituals are held in temples, and snake idols are made of clay in the honors of nine prominent snake gods- Vasuki, Anantha, Sesha, Kambala, Shankhapala, Takshaka, Padmanabha, Manasa and Kaliya.
-In some parts of Eastern India Nag Panchami is dedicated to the worship of the snake goddess, Manasa.
+Nag Panchami Pooja begins with bathing as purification and then wearing conventional dresses.
+Sweets prepared with coconut and with black sesame seeds ladoos are made at home as a holy offering to the Lord of the snakes.
+Rituals are held in temples, and snake idols are made of clay in the honors of nine prominent snake gods- Vasuki, Anantha, Sesha, Kambala, Shankhapala, Takshaka, Padmanabha, Manasa, and Kaliya.
+In some parts of Eastern India, Nag Panchami is dedicated to the worship of the snake goddess, Manasa.
 Devotees apply red vermillion powder on the forehead of the idol and perform aarti, by lightening up the place with oil lamps.

 The positive of Nag Panchami Pooja is that it gets rid of all the curses from the life of an individual, and he can enjoy a better life without problems.